Seeing Double With Book Matched QuartzMarch 23, 2020

 Quartz slabs don’t need to be lined up side-by-side for book matching.
 You can also book match modern quartz around corners, such as this Calacatta Trento waterfall countertop design.
 Lining up the edges to create a continuing pattern, with diagonal lines and streaks, creates a unified look.

-With its distinctive swirled veining, Bianca Arabescato creates book matched designs that are a bit subtler.
+With its distinctive swirled veining, Blanca Arabescato creates book matched designs that are a bit subtler.
 Although it authentically mimics natural marble, there is a repeating linear quality to this modern quartz that can be matched either horizontally or, as shown here, diagonally, to great effect.

 Book matching is an exceptional way to create a kitchen or bathroom with one-of-a-kind style!
 But don’t take our word for it.
 Visit MSI’s web galleries to see all of our quartz countertop colors, and gather some inspiration for your own work of art.